 37. On January 11, 2019, the State Engineer issued Interim Order 1303 (the "Interim Order").
 A true and correct copy of the January 11, 2019 Interim Order 1303 is attached as Exhibit "3".
 In the Interim Order, the State Engineer again declared, consistent with its prior, now withdrawn May 18, 2018 letter, that Coyote Spring Valley, Muddy River Springs Area, Hidden Valley, Garnet Valley, California Wash, and the northwestern part of the Black Mountains Area are designated as a joint administrative unit for purposes of administration of water rights, known as the Lower White River Flow System or the Six-Basin Area.
 Interim Order 1303 also declared a temporary moratorium on approvals regarding any final subdivision or other submissions concerning development and construction submitted to the State Engineer for review.
-According to Interim Order 1303, any such submissions shall be held in abeyance pending the conclusion of the public process to determine the total quantity of groundwater that may be developed within the Lower White River Flow System.
-Interim Order 1303 does provide, however, that the State Engineer may review and grant approval of a subdivision or other submission if a showing can be made of an adequate and sustainable supply of water to meet the anticipated "life of the subdivision."
-Unfortunately, the State Engineer continued its unreasonable and oppressive delay practice as to CS-Entities pending subdivision map submittals, the State Engineer again failed to address any of the technical and legal issues raised by CS-Entities in its comments and failed to recognize that even under the State Engineer's own analysis, there was more than sufficient water in the Six-Basin Area to support CS-Entities current pending subdivision plans.
-These continuing delays were unreasonable and oppressive actions that have and continue to effectuate an unlawful taking of CS-Entities use and enjoyment of its Water Rights and Master Planned Development rights.
+According to Interim Order 1303, any such submissions shall be held in abeyance pending the conclusion of the public

-2 CS-Entities' representatives inquired as to the status of the maps submitted for processing several times, via telephone and electronic-mail between August 15, 2019 and early January 2020, to no avail, and the State Engineer would not meet or discuss any outstanding questions or concerns of their office regarding the submittal.
+CS-Entities' representatives inquired as to the status of the maps submitted for processing several times, via telephone and electronic-mail between August 15, 2019 and early January 2020, to no avail, and the State Engineer would not meet or discuss any outstanding questions or concerns of their office regarding the submittal.

-- H. The State Failed to Finally Approve CSI's Conditionally Approved Subdivision Maps Despite Available Water for Such Development Under the State Engineer's Own Water Availability Analysis. - 38.
-CS-Entities have submitted, and attempted to fully process, certain Coyote Springs Village A Development Maps required to move their Approved Major Project and Master Planned Development forward.
-Specifically, CS-Entities have submitted and obtained Conditional Approval to the following Village A development maps: - A. Village A Large Lot Tentative Map (TM-18-500081) (8 - a.
+- I. The State Failed to Finally Approve CSI's Conditionally Approved Subdivision Maps Despite Available Water for Such Development Under the State Engineer's Own Water Availability Analysis. - CS-Entities have submitted, and attempted to fully process, certain Coyote Springs Village A Development Maps required to move their Approved Major Project and Master Planned Development forward.
+Specifically, CS-Entities have submitted and obtained Conditional Approval to the following Village A development maps: - A. Village A Large Lot Tentative Map (TM-18-500081) (8 Lots) - a.
 Submitted: May 14, 2018 - b.
 CC Planning Commission Final Approval: July 3, 2018 - c.
 Expires July 3, 2022 - d.
 LVVWD Response Letter dated August 20, 2018 - e.
 State of Nevada- Division of Water Resources on Sept.
-7, 2018 - Conditionally Approved subject to a will serve letter, and then as set forth in Order 1303 a verifiable water source condition. - CSI satisfies verifiable water source condition on June 13, 2019, upon submittal of Technical Report 053119.0 dated May 31, 2019 issued by Stetson Engineering, Inc., to the State Engineer.
+7, 2018 Conditionally Approved subject to a will serve letter, and then as set forth in Order 1303 a verifiable water source condition. - f.
+CSI satisfies verifiable water source condition on June 13, 2019, upon submittal of Technical Report 053119.0 dated May 31, 2019 issued by Stetson Engineering, Inc., to the State Engineer.